 The first time I ate a super hot chili pepper was on a dare when I was 20, my friend Brad Stanfill bit half and I bit the other half.
 It was so hot I couldn’t think straight.
 I don’t know if it triggered endorphins or adrenaline or what, but we somehow ended up lying on our backs in the grass in our front yard until it wore off.
 Good times.

 Here’s a super easy way to add more spice to your life: I use all four of these cancer-fighting spices in a salad dressing I make from scratch.
 Recipe here.

-There is a 5th cancer fighting spice that I put in my veggie juice: Ginger.
+And there is a 5th cancer fighting spice that I put in my veggie juice: Turmeric’s cousin ginger.

 Please LIKE and Share.
 Add your thoughts below!

 If you’ve found my work helpful, please donate to show your support.
 Thanks!